wu-lee/rushkoff-archive/docs/_articles/permanent-revolution-occupying-democracy.md

 **NOTE**

-This discussion is based on material forthcoming in my book P_re_s_ent Shock:_ Wh_en Everything Happ_ens Now, New York: Current, 2013.
+1This discussion is based on material forthcoming in my book P_re_s_ent Shock:_ Wh_en Everything Happ_ens Now, New York: Current, 2013.
 See my book for a more extensive discussion of the non narrative qualities of the Occupy movement, as well as the media's inability to make sense of it.

 **REFERENCES** Burnett, E. 2011.
 “Out Front.”
 C_NN Out F_ro_n_t October 3 (E. Burnett, Interviewer).
 Carse, J. 1997.
 Finite _and Infinit_e _Gam_es.
 New York: Random House.
 Christopher, T. 2011.
 Van S_u_st_eren Expla_ins Why Anti-Fo_x Clip_ w_ith Occu_py _Wall St. Protester Got_